 Bring a torch incase we do night dives

 Regulator (DIN available), BCD, wetsuit, fins, dive boots.
 Tanks and Weightbelts provided

 We leave from Blue Heron Bridge Marina in West Palm Beach, Florida.
 There is parking at the marina.

 We ask everyone to be on the boat at 5pm on the first day of trip .
 The boat travels overnight to Bahamas.In the morning we clear customs then head to Tiger Beach.

 We return mid morning (plan on 11am) on the last day.
 Allow 2 hours commute to Miami and at least 1:15 to Fort Lauderdale, Orlando is at least 2 hours.
 The dock is 20 minutes or less to the West Palm Beach airport.
 There is a train service from West Palm Beach with stops at both FLL and MIA airports.

-We get a discount at a West Palm Beach hotel if you want to arrive the day before which is recommended in case there are weather or other flight delays - the boat does not wait!
+We you arrive the day before in case there are weather or other flight delays - the boat does not wait!

 Our photo safaris are for photographers and non photographers who want to get up close to large marine life.
 All of our trips are to destinations proven to be reliable for great encounters.
 Gregory Sweeney is on hand to help guests with camera gear and techniques before and during the trips.
 We have been hosting Shark Scuba trips on the MV Dolphin Dream for 15 years.